A series of events celebrating creative collaboration.

 An online screening and 'public montage' event structured around Milica Tomić's video work Four Faces of Omarska: Open Video Sequence.

-Radar has partnered with the AHRC Research Network 'Interdisciplinary perspectives in transitional justice', led by Cristian Tileaga of Loughborough University's Department of Communication and Media, and the curator Lívia Páldi, to host an online screening and event structured around Milica Tomić's video work Four Faces of Omarska: Open Video Sequence, which traces the recent histories of the former Omarska mining complex in Bosnia and Herzegovina.
-The work will be available to stream via this page for a limited period of time in late spring 2021, whilst the event will employ a strategy of 'public montage' in order to function as a form of 'investigate memorialization', using collectivity to resist individualised and static processes of memorialization.
+Radar partnered with the AHRC Research Network 'Interdisciplinary perspectives in transitional justice', led by Cristian Tileaga of Loughborough University's Department of Communication and Media, and the curator Lívia Páldi, to organise a public montage session around Milica Tomić's ongoing video work Four Faces of Omarska: Open Video Sequence, which traces the recent histories of the Omarska mining complex in Bosnia and Herzegovina.
+The session functioned both as a screening of the work's latest iteration, and as a development phase for future versions.
+Through this, it functioned as a form of 'investigate memorialization', using collectivity to resist individualised and static processes of memorialization.

 Milica Tomić is a Yugoslav-born artist.
 Since 2014, she is Head of the Contemporary Art Institute (Faculty of Architecture) at the University of Technology in Graz (Austria).
 Her work centers on researching, unearthing and bringing to public debate issues related to political and economic violence, trauma and social amnesia; with particular attention to the 'short circuit' between intimacy and politics.
 As a response to the commitment to social change and the new forms of collectivity it engenders, Tomić has made a marked shift from individual to collective artistic practice.
 Today, she is a founding member of the new Yugoslav art/theory group, "Grupa Spomenik" [Monument Group] (2002), founder of the cross-disciplinary project Four Faces of Omarska (2010) and initiator of the Working group Four Faces of Omarska.